jamarino/IntervalTree/README.md

 ## Thread Safety

-Tree-initialization, triggered by the first query after an `.Add()` invocation, is _not_ thread safe.
-Subsequent concurrent queries are safe.
-Adding new intervals requires exclusive access, followed by a single query to re-initialise the tree before releasing exclusive access.
+Tree-initialization, triggered by the **first query invocation, is _not_ thread safe**.

+Subsequent concurrent queries _are_ thread safe.

+Any modifications, adding/clearing/removing intervals, require exclusive access, followed by a single query to re-initialise the tree before releasing exclusive access.

 It is up to the consumer to enforce synchronization controls.
 Consider using something like [ReaderWriterLockSlim (Microsoft)](https://docs.microsoft.com/en-us/dotnet/api/system.threading.readerwriterlockslim).

-> **Warning**<br>
-When using trees in a concurrent environment, please be sure to initialise the trees while still holding exclusive access.
-Do this simply by performing a `.Query()` invocation, before yielding exclusive access.
-Do this after initial load and after any later modifications via calls to `.Add()`.
+To reduce the risk of significant problems stemming from misuse, a lock statement has been added to block concurrent initializations.
+This should prevent issues in cases where a tree is not initialised before being queried concurrently, however, this safety is is not guaranteed.
+Please take care to follow the advice above.

 ## TODO list